KingOfTheNOPs/DomainScoper/README.md

 ![alt text](https://github.com/antroguy/DomainScoper/blob/main/images/Arguments.png)

 This script accepts three arguments, all of which are required.
-- ***domain_file*** - This should be a file that contains a list of all domains/subdomains
+- ***domain_file*** - This should be a file that contains a list of all domains/subdomains.
+Each domain should be on its own line.
 - ***scope_file***  - This should be a file that contains a list of all in scope IPs/Domains.
+Each IP Address/Domain should be on its own line.
 The file format allows single IPs, IP Subnets, Domains, and Root Domains.
 For Example:
   - 192.168.20.1
   - 192.168.20.0/24
   - Domain